NCAR/python-tutorial/source/tutorials/yourfirst.rst

     ..

-    And create a printing function (with docstring!):
+    And create a printing function (with docstring!) in :code:`printing.py`:

     .. code-block:: python
        :lineno-start: 1